autopkg/jss-recipes/README.md

 The recipe must use this repo's standard `PolicyTemplate.xml` for its policy template.

 ### Extension Attributes
-While the Casper Suite can include internet plugins, or other arbitrary paths in its inventory collection, it is not the *default* behavior.
+While Jamf Pro can include internet plugins or other arbitrary paths in its inventory collection, it is not the *default* behavior.
 Therefore, for apps that live outside of the `/Applications` folder, an extension attribute should be included to manage group inclusion.
 This way, recipes from this repo will work immediately for admins who have not set up inventory collection beyond the default.
 Examples of this can be seen in the repository for more information (examples include Adobe Flash Player and Silverlight).

-Also, Casper's inventory uses an app's `CFBundleShortVersionString` for version bookkeeping.
+Also, Jamf Pro's inventory uses an app's `CFBundleShortVersionString` for version bookkeeping.
 However, some apps use that as a shortened version, and rather put the full version number in `CFBundleVersion` in their `Info.plist`.
-For example, Skype, according to Casper, may be version 7.10, but in fact the full version number is 7.10.0.776.
+For example, Skype, according to Jamf, may be version 7.10, but in fact the full version number is 7.10.0.776.
 For testing purposes, obviously 7.10 will not work, so an extension attribute is required.

 For these purposes, a generic extension attribute and smart group template are provided at `CFBundleVersionExtensionAttribute.xml` and `CFBundleVersionSmartGroupTemplate.xml` and should be used unless further scripting is required to accurately target the product.